ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 ![placeholder_1](https://ismith1024.github.io/images/myear_age.png)

-*Fig x: Membership_year-age, gradient scatter plot with histograms*
+*Fig 3: Membership_year-age, gradient scatter plot with histograms*

-Figure x shows that a majority of users are recently signed up to the app, and the mean value of around 53 holds in general for all lengths of membership.
+Figure 3 shows that a majority of users are recently signed up to the app, and the mean value of around 53 holds in general for all lengths of membership.

 **Age vs Income**

 ![placeholder_1](https://ismith1024.github.io/images/inc_age.png)

-*Fig x: Income-age, gradient scatter plot with histograms*
+*Fig 4: Income-age, gradient scatter plot with histograms*

-Figure x is interesting as it illustrates an artifact from the synthetic data.
-It appears that three distributions, one with income up to 75k and all ages, one with income 50K to 105k and ages 37+, and one with income 70k 120k and ages 50+ were generated and then merged.
+Figure 4 is interesting as it illustrates an artifact from the synthetic data.
+It appears that three distributions, one with income up to 75k and all ages, one with income 50K to 105k and ages 37+, and one with income 70k to 120k and ages 50+ were generated and then merged.
 This would explain the square features in the lower left corners of the highest density color gradient.

 Ignoring the artifacts from the synthestic data, it appears that the intention was to have a somewhat linear dependnect between age and income, this can be seen form the color gradient.